 Use of any medication (therapeutic drugs) while engaged in Company activities is prohibited to the extent such use may affect the health or safety of the employee, co-workers, members and/or the public, or the employee's performance of his or her job duties.
 In addition, use of over-the-counter medications and other substances may result in a positive test result.
-Employees will be given the opportunity to explain a positive test result to a licensed physician ("MRO") responsible for receiving laboratory results generated by an employer's drug testing program, including the identification of recently used prescription or over-the-counter medications or other substances.
-The MRO has knowledge of substance abuse disorders and appropriate medical training to interpret and evaluate an individual's confirmed positive test result, medical history and any other relevant biomedical information.
+Employees will be given the opportunity to explain a positive test result to a licensed physician ("MRO") responsible for receiving laboratory results generated by an employer's drug testing program, including the identification of recently used prescription or over-the-counter medications and expropriate medical training to interpret and evaluate an individual's confirmed positive test result, medical history and any other relevant biomedical information.